voxel51/fiftyone/docs/source/user_guide/annotation.rst

 -   `False`: the value of the attribute is the same for every frame in which the object appears

-When you are annotating existing label fields, the `attributes` parameter can take additional values:

--   `True` (default): export all custom attributes observed on the existing labels, using their observed values to determine the appropriate UI type and possible values, if applicable
--   `False`: do not include any custom attributes in the export
--   a list of custom attributes to include in the export
--   a full dictionary syntax described above

 .. note::